OPEN-NEXT/OKH-LOSH/Wikibase_Qs.md

   "Show me the versions of this OSHM/POSH"
 - Which software is required to modify the technical documetation of this OSH Module/POSH?
 - Has this OSH Module been certfied in any way?
 Is it using specific standards?
+- What's the development status of a given OSH Module?

 ## practical examples